Bounds for quasimodes with polynomially narrow bandwidth on surfaces of revolution: Introduction

 \myindent Hence, if we wish to prove non trivial improvements on $\|P_{\lambda,\delta}\|_{L^2 \to L^{\infty}}$ for $\delta < 1$, it is necessary to exclude small disks around the poles, as in Theorem \ref{mainthm} and Corollary \ref{mainThmCor}.

 \quad

-\myindent To conclude this section, let us mention that it is likely that one could directly prove Corollary \ref{mainThmCor} by using the \textit{separation of variables} and then tools from ODE.
+\myindent To conclude this section, let us mention that one can directly prove Corollary \ref{mainThmCor} away from the equator, with a better exponent, and more generally an upper bound on $P_{\lambda,\delta}$ for a choice of $\delta$ polynomially small, by using the \textit{separation of variables}, as discussed in the closely related \cite{chabert2025infty}.
 Indeed, similarly to the usual diagonalization of the Laplacian on a sphere by the spherical harmonics, one can find a joint basis of eigenfunctions of the Laplacian and of the infinitesimal generator of rotations on $\mathcal{S}$ of the form

 where the coordinates $(\theta,\sigma)$ are respectively the angular and normal coordinates (see Paragraph \ref{subsubsec11CdV} for a formal definition).
-Thus, the eigenfunction equation reduces to an ODE on $\Phi_{k,l}$, which can probably be studied through standard tools such as Sturm-Liouville theory or WKB approximation.
+Thus, the eigenfunction equation reduces to an ODE on $\Phi_{k,l}$, which can be studied through WKB approximation.

-\myindent While this approach would probably be more straightforward, it is not as general as the one we use.
-Indeed, it would only work if all the eigenvalues of $\Delta$ are \textit{simple}, which is obviously an important limitation.
+\myindent While this approach is more straightforward, shorter, and applies also to the Euclidean disk, in order to prove upper bounds on eigenfunctions, it is of a different interest than ours.
+Indeed, on the one hand, we are for the moment unable to apply the approach of \cite{chabert2025infty} near the equator.
+On the other hand, the separation of variables approach proves \textit{non optimal} upper bounds on the spectral projector, and, in particular, it is not possible to derive exact estimate of the spectral projector, or even nontrivial lower bounds from it.
 Moreover, the question of estimating spectral projectors, or quasimodes, has its own interest.
-Finally, this ODE approach would not be likely to apply in higher dimensional or more abstract settings, and it would still be very delicate.
-We refer to \cite{schlag2010decay} for an example of results obtained using the separation of variables in another context.
+Finally, this approach would not be likely to apply in higher dimensional or more abstract settings.
+We refer to \cite{schlag2010decay} for another example of results obtained using the separation of variables in another context.